django/deps/draft/email-providers.md

   other than "default" raises `UnknownEmailProvider`.
 (This doesn't require any extra code; it's a natural consequence of `EMAIL_PROVIDERS` not being defined in the same settings.py as any deprecated settings.)

+* `_deprecated_kwargs` is a keyword-only arg used to implement the deprecated `get_connection(..., **kwargs)` functionality.
+It will be removed after the deprecation period.
+(A scary named param—rather than variable `**kwargs`—is meant to discourage misuse that would break when this capability is removed.)

 * (There are a few different ways to split the compatibility code between `mail.providers.create_connection()` and `mail.get_connection()`.
 The